matsukaz/hubot-schedule/README.md

 6738: [ Fri Jan 16 2015 10:00:00 GMT+0900 (JST) ] #Shell Let's release this script and share with everyone!
 9735: [ 0 10 * * 1-5 ] #Shell Don't forget to brew coffee :)

+Let's release this script and share with everyone!
-(Hubot posts the following message at 2015-01-16 10:00:00 and schedule will be removed automatically) Let's release this script and share with everyone!
+(Hubot posts the message at 2015-01-16 10:00:00 and schedule will be removed automatically)

 Hubot> hubot schedule del 9735
 9735: Schedule canceled